kylefohrman/Chinese-text-metrics/README.md

+When provided input text data, this script runs an analysis of Chinese characters within the file.

-Created to track my language-learning progress, this script allows a user to see an analysis of the Chinese characters they have learned or memorized.
+Created to track my language-learning progress.
+I use it to see how many unique characters I've learned, by uploading my full Anki decks.

 To use:
 - To extract individual characters from an Anki deck, run anki_deck_extractor.py